 Robbie excels in the water and has coached hundreds of athletes to success at open water swimming.
 He’s worked with a wide range of abilities including: beginner-level and first-time triathletes, Ironman 70.3 and Kona qualifiers, along with seasoned veterans and Junior USAT All- Americans.

 His underlying focus with all athletes is blending a positive life change with performance that extends beyond the finish line.
 He does not offer traditional training plans, but a coach/athlete relationship focused on communication and a commitment to the process of getting better every day.

 If this sounds like a something you are looking for please feel free to email him to discuss building a strong coach/athlete relationship.

 When Mike started running at age 48, he was unhappy with the path of his life, including his career.
 He thought it was likely related to lifestyle, so he went on a mission to change his attitude.
 Slowly but surely that attitude did change and he realized his job (and late nights in the bars) simply wasn’t the right fit.
 A little over a year later he resigned from 14 years in the corporate lifestyle to pursue his passions.

 Mike played baseball, hockey, and lacrosse in college, and high level softball afterwords, but had never been able to run more than a mile or two.
 In the Spring of 2012 he started his running pursuit with a Couch to 5K program.
 A year and a half later he finished Ironman Wisconsin in

-under 12 hours and now has IM Louisville, IM Chattanooga, and a second Wisconsin under his belt.
+under 12 hours and now has IM Louisville, IM Chattanooga, and a second Wisconsin and Louisville under his belt.